samerMkaram/uda/Dependencies.md

 - A RDS database running Postgres.

-- A S3 bucket for hosting uploaded pictures.
+- A S3 bucket for hosting frontend.

 - An Elastic beanstalk environment for api deployment.

 - CircleCI for continuous integration.

+- Bcryptjs for password hashing.

+- Jsonwebtoken for authentication.

 ```